PiByte/Timelapse4Bash/README.md

 ```

 ### Installation
-Download it, run it.
+Download it, make a special folder and put it there, run it.
 That's it! :)